R (on the application of Roberts) (Appellant) v Commissioner of Police of the Metropolis and another (Respondents)

 - Related Practice Area(s):

-- Police Law, Human Rights, Crime and Regulatory Law
+- Police Law, Civil Liberties and Human Rights, Crime and Regulatory Law

 The Supreme Court unanimously dismissed Mrs Roberts’ appeal, holding that the safeguards attending the use of the Criminal Justice and Public Order Act 1994, s 60, power, in particular the requirements to give reasons both for the authorisation and for the stop and search, make it possible to judge whether the power has been exercised lawfully.